ANSI Z535: Development

-The ANSI Z535 standards are administered and published by NEMA the National Electrical Manufacturers Association, an association of member companies that manufacture a diverse set of products including power transmission and distribution equipment, lighting systems, factory automation and control systems, and medical diagnostic imaging systems.
+The ANSI Z535 standards are administered and published by the National Electrical Manufacturers Association (NEMA), an association of member companies that manufacture a diverse set of products including power transmission and distribution equipment, lighting systems, factory automation and control systems, and medical diagnostic imaging systems.
 NEMA is headquartered in Arlington, Virginia.

 These standards have been developed and formulated by the ANSI Z535 committee, originally formed in 1979 and accredited by the American National Standards Institute.
 This committee is a highly active United States standards-making body that writes these standards to govern the characteristics of visual safety markings that are used to warn about hazards and prevent accidents.
+Many developed countries throughout the world, including those following ISO standards, adopt or use a variation of ANSI's signal word standards for safety HazCom.

 As of 2020, the chair of the committee is Steven M. Hall, Senior Consultant, Applied Safety + Ergonomics in Ann Arbor, Michigan.
 Previously, the chairmanship was held by Geoffrey Peckham, CEO of Clarion Safety Systems from 2012 to 2020, succeeding Gary Bell who held the chair for more than two decades.

 The ANSI Z535 standard series is continually improved and refined based on human factors, research, and court case precedents.
 These standards are formally revised every five years, with the most recent publication in October 2017.

 Usage

 ANSI Z535-style communications are becoming more prevalent in society.
 Identified by their use of the signal words "DANGER", "WARNING", "CAUTION", "NOTICE", or "SAFETY INSTRUCTIONS", ANSI-style signs most often include specific details about the nature of the hazard, the consequence of interaction with the hazard, and avoidance procedures.
-Product manufacturers and facility owners in a wide array of industries use the ANSI Z535 standards in their efforts to assure a safer workplace and the safe use of their products so both accidents and lawsuits are minimized.
+Product manufacturers and facility owners in a wide array of industries use the ANSI Z535 standards in their efforts to ensure a safer workplace and the safe use of their products so both accidents and lawsuits are minimized.

+ANSI Z535 signal word applications and common colors (some color variations allowed for improved visibility.
+Follow color variation standards described by ANSI Z535):